seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 ### How was AI used?

 To do this I had done some prior research to the experiment on what resources might exist (google searches "how would I keep app preferences post closing app in Jetpack Compose Kotlin?", Tutorials "Caching data from an API in jetpack compose", etc.) and after I felt like I had a general understanding of what resources were available I started by doing what I could with the understanding I had to implement this into our app.
 When I hit a hiccup where I felt confused or not fully clear what I was missing I would ask ChatGPT "This is how I understand x y and z in jetpack composed, without providing code can you explain the gaps in my understanding?"
 I asked likely 50 plus questions like this or similar like "Do you have resources that may be able to fill these gaps?" to do my best to fill these gaps in understanding.
-Sometime it was helpful and other times googling helped significantly more.
+Sometimes it was helpful and other times googling helped significantly more.
+Additionally there were times I asked prompts like "generally can you write out a code process for x?"
+This allowed me to get a general framework to work off of how something could be implemented (Note I did not take the code or copy it just used it as a mental structure for how I could do something).
+This was super helpful in putting together the mental model of how a local db was going to operate, with the actually implementation side of things.

 ### What impact did it have?